[Note: for a full schedule of Me2/orchestra rehearsals, please click on the Me2/orchestra tab and scroll down.]

 Contois Auditorium, Burlington City Hall

-This community event features a performance by ME2/orchestra, joined side-by-side by members of ME2/strings, and information tables hosted by various advocacy and mental health organizations.
-The first half of the program features the world premiere of Symphony No. 1 by David Hamlin of Randolph, Vermont.
+This community event features a performance by Me2/orchestra, joined side-by-side by members of Me2/strings, and information tables hosted by various advocacy and mental health organizations.
+The first half of the program features the premiere of Symphony No. 1 by David Hamlin of Braintree, Vermont.
 The second half of the program features the premiere of music by Fred Paroutaud, a successful composer for TV and films who died from suicide last year shortly after being diagnosed with bipolar disorder.
-His wife, Susan Futterman, will be in Burlington to tell Fred’s story, share stigma-erasing messages, and attend the performance.
-More details about additional activities with Susan Futterman to come soon!
+His wife, Susan, will be in Burlington to tell Fred’s story and share stigma-erasing messages.